swcarpentry/git-novice/01-backup.md

 Note that here we just used the first seven characters of the identifier: Git is fine with using this shortened form as well.

-Using these identifiers (called SHAs) is absolutely the safest way to identify a particular revision, but there are easier ways to identify specific revisions.
-We'll discuss those later.
+Using these identifiers (called SHAs) is absolutely the safest way to identify a particular revision, but there are easier ways to identify specific revisions, like tagging and branching.
+These are outside the scope of the workshop, though.

 ## Ignoring Things